forward3d/resque_to_cloudwatch/README.md

 #### `region`

-Region of Cloudwatch the metric should be submitted to.
+Region of Cloudwatch the metrics should be submitted to.

 #### `project`, `namespace`, `hostname`

 These can actually contain any text - they are submitted as "dimensions" along with the metric value.
-A single metric in Cloudwatch is uniquely identified by its name (hardcoded to `jobs_queued` in this gem), and any dimensions it has.
+A single metric in Cloudwatch is uniquely identified by its name (hardcoded to `jobs_queued` and `workers_working` in this gem), and any dimensions it has.
 At Forward3D, we have a number of autoscaling "projects" (codebases), so we use the project dimension to represent that.
 Namespace is more important, as that determines how the metric is categorised in the Cloudwatch interface.
 Hostname can be anything - we set it to the hostname of the submitting machine.

 #### `redis_host`, `redis_port`